 Ornate and decorative designs, traditional Japanese and asian art, Tibetan gods and mythology from all cultures

 Thank you for checking out Bearcat Tattoo.
 I’m incredibly proud of our team here.
-Each of our artist offers a different perspective and artistic style, which makes Bearcat well versed in our creativity.
+Each of our artist offers a different perspective and artistic style, which makes Bearcat well versed in creativity.

 My personal style is deeply influenced by Japanese art, along with ornamental and adorned creations.
 My work tends to fall in the ornate Japanese/neo-traditional category, but I draw inspiration from many different styles.
 I’m very open to anything that covers a large area of the body.